sysco-middleware/sysco-middleware.github.io/_posts/2019-08-21-gcp-kms-encryption.md

 - **Projects**: All the objects in the hierarchy belong to a project.
 - **Location**: It defines the geographical location (data center) where the keys will be stored and served from.
 - **Key Ring**: Represents a set of keys.
-This is a logical way to group key (for example specific department, functional domain, user group, etc).
+This is a logical way to group keys (for example specific department, functional domain, user group, etc).
 - **Key**: The cryptographic key used for encryption and decryption.
 - **Key Version** : Numerical version linked to a key.